The relationship between drainage water chemistry and soil properties

-Soil stores the largest terrestrial pool of organic carbon (C), and can act as a source and/or filter for water pollutants like nitrogen (N), phosphorus (P), and suspended solids (SS).
-Fine soil particles (clays, Fe, Al and Mn (hydr)oxides, carbonates) play a crucial role in the stability of carbon and nutrients in soil.
-Previous studies have found that even a few decades of increased drainage, due to subsurface drainage installation, can substantially change the proportion and composition of fine soil particles closest to the drain.
-This raises questions regarding increased precipitation, and thus increased soil water flux, effects on the mineral composition and C and nutrient stability in soil.
-By studying soils on a water flux gradient perpendicular to subsurface drainage pipes, the IDESoWa project will calculate soil element fluxes within soil, and their losses with drainage water.
-It will determine relationships between between drainage water chemistry and soil properties.
-By jointly analysing published literature, weather records, precipitation chemistry, drain flow quantity, and soil and drainage water properties, the IDESoWa project will develop a conceptual framework for soil development in two common European agricultural soils (Cambisol and Luvisol), and under two agricultural practices (tilled soil vs. pasture).
+Soil drainage is a natural process.
+Soil stores the largest terrestrial pool of organic carbon and can act as a source and/or filter for water pollutants like nitrogen.
+Meanwhile, fine soil particles play a crucial role in the stability of carbon and nutrients in soil.
+Even a few decades of increased drainage, due to subsurface drainage installation, can change the proportion and composition of fine soil particles closest to the drain.
+What happens if there is increased precipitation, and thus increased soil water flux?
+How does this impact the mineral composition and carbon and nutrient stability in soil?
+The EU-funded IDESoWa project will search for answers.
+It will calculate soil element fluxes within soil and their losses with drainage water.